zhengkai-cloudian/hap-operator/README.md

 ### Python 2.7.x is Required

-The HyperStore installer requires Python version 2.7.x.
+If you are building your nodes using Cloudian ISO, Python 2.7.x will be automatically installed and configured.
+In case you want to use some different ISO, the HyperStore installer requires Python version 2.7.x.
 The installer will abort with an error message if any host is using Python 3.x.

 ## Installing HyperStore Prerequisites